VidyaMS/Bike_ride_network_analysis/README.md

 The year 2013 had the least number of available bikes per hour - half of that was available in 2015.
 The year 2014 has the maximum number of available bikes per hour.
-In the line graph above , we can see a dip in the lines around 8am and then again between 15-17pm, signifying the maximum usage of bikes during those hours.
+In the line graph above , we can see a dip in the lines around 8am and then again at 17pm, signifying the maximum usage of bikes during those hours.